-We've been involved in a number of different projects over the years and we love collaboarative work.
+We've been involved in a number of different projects over the years and we love collaborative work.
+Check out some of the examples below:

 In 2012 our Gyoko Youth Taiko teamed up with Grimsby's Fusion Youth Theatre to and MAPAS Youth Music Groups Eclectic Strings and Simply Strings to stage a huge spectacle production of the Nutcracker, with Taiko drums accompanying a very modern Mouse King fight scene!